eventnetusa/eventnet/src/_work/snausages.md

 link_to_casestudy: false
 sort_order: 17
 headline: Snausages Dog Days in the Park
-hover_text: Snausages took over 10 major and minor league baseball stadiums with Dog Days in the Park to raise awareness and donations for local animal shelters
+hover_text: Snausages took over 10 major baseball stadiums with Dog Days in the Park to raise awareness and donations for local animal shelters
 hero_image_path: /uploads/mets-game-august-20-2005-040.jpg
 types:
   - pr event